AFriemann/scriptler/README.rst

         swap:
             path: bash/swap
             source: afriemann/scripts.git
+        h:
+            source: hhighlighter
+            path: h.sh
+            command: echo 'h $@' >> {}

     sources:
         afriemann/scripts.git:
             branch: master
             url: github.com/AFriemann/scripts
+        hhighlighter:
+            url: github.com/paoloantinori/hhighlighter
+            branch: master

-The only thing of note is that the section scripts is reserved for the actual scripts.
-Repository sections may be named however you please.
+Repository sections may be named however you please while script sections will determine the linked filename.
+The command can be used to run commands after script installation. `{}` expands to the file.
+In this particular example it will add "h" to the file since it normally only contains a function called "h".
-The `scriptler` section is not required (~/.local/share/scriptler is the default) but should be something you have write access to and can add to your $PATH.
+The `scriptler` section is not required (~/.local/share/scriptler is the default) but `script_dir` should be something you have write access to and can add to your $PATH.

 To install the scripts, simply run::